Questions? Call or text.

 #5.
 Lucid Engage

-Lucid Engage is a welcome example of a quality OTC hearing aid with Bluetooth streaming capabilities.
+Lucid Engage is a welcome example of a budget-friendly OTC hearing aid with Bluetooth streaming capabilities.
 Engage uses ASHA to connect with Android devices.

 Lucid OTC Hearing Aid Customization